-It happens to the best of us and almost to all of us.
-This is a topic everyone has an opinion on and advice to give.
-Today I’m talking about heartbreak.
-No matter the reason you and your partner broke up, it’s always hard.
-The heavy feeling on your chest, the tears or the ‘not knowing what to do with yourself’.
+It happens to the best of us and to all of us.
+Everyone has an opinion and advice to give.
+Today, I’m talking about heartbreak.
+The heavy feeling on your chest, the tears and the ‘not knowing what to do with yourself’.
 We’ve been through this before and it might not be the last time.
-The bad news?
-It’s not fun, but you’re going to have to go through this.
 The good news?
-You are going to get through this and you’ll come out on the other side as a stronger person.
+You are going to get through this and you’ll come out this on the other side as a stronger person.

 Allow yourself a certain period of mourning and then it’s time to move on.
 Time to wash your hair and put on actual clothes.
 Yes, maybe even a little bit sooner than you want to.
 Visit family and friends, they know and love you and are willing to listen to your side of the story (at least for the first 20-odd times).
 Maybe they can even make sense of it all more than you can.

-On Mount Ijen, a sulphur volcano in Java, Indonesia
+On Mount Ijen, a sulfur volcano in Java, Indonesia

 How Travel mends a Broken Heart

 Once you’ve come to a point where you can actually tell the story without crying, I would like to introduce you to the cure of all cures.
 Simply the best way to cure your broken heart.
 Trust me here, I’ve been here before and this is even better than getting a brand new haircut or outfit.
 Not to even mention far better than hitting the club and drinking your tears into oblivion.
 I’m talking about travel!